-By Lyn White AM, Sports tragic and Campaign Director Animals Australia
+By Lyn White AM, Sports tragic and Strategic Director Animals Australia

 Victorians love a good sporting contest, whether it’s two AFL teams facing off at the MCG, the Aussie cricketers playing the Poms on Boxing Day, or Federer and Djokovic slogging it out over the net at Melbourne Park.